GPflow/GPflow/.github/PULL_REQUEST_TEMPLATE.md

 # Standard GPflow pull request

 At first, thank you very much for spending time on contributing to GPflow.\
-This template exists to help us to grasp your work without asking very common and questions.
+This template exists to help us to grasp your work without asking very common questions.
 The template helps you to get thorough feedback as well.

 ## PR content: